ritikasaha-web/ranajit-map/README.md

 ## Unused / Experimental Code

 The `other/` directory holds files that are no longer part of the active application — old map implementations, Cesium globe experiments, legacy JSX component versions, and unused routes.
 Kept for reference only.
+And the `iframe/` is also unused for few testing purposes, can safely remove that or keep it for reference.